Pennsylvania challenge of Elon Musk's $1M-a-day voter sweepstakes moves to federal court

 PHILADELPHIA (AP) — A Pennsylvania prosecutor's effort to shut down Elon Musk's $1 million-a-day voter sweepstakes moved to federal court on Thursday after a state judge let both sides debate their grievances in a hearing skipped by the world's richest man.

-Musk's lawyer, Matthew Haverstick, said he's an extremely busy man who could not simply "materialize" in the courtroom hours after the hearing was scheduled.
+Musk's lawyer, Matthew Haverstick, said he's a busy man who could not simply "materialize" in the courtroom hours after the hearing was scheduled.
 Krasner's team challenged the notion that the founder of SpaceX could not make it Philadelphia, prompting a quick retort from the judge.

 “Counsel, he’s not going to get in a rocket ship and land on the building,” Foglietta replied.